Brendan Cowell: Television

 Cowell played the enigmatic Tom on Australian cable TV's Love My Way, for which he also wrote several episodes, and played Todd for the first two seasons on Life Support on SBS TV, for which he also wrote sketches.

-In 2017 Cowell joined the cast of the HBO series Game of Thrones in Season 7 as Harrag, an Ironborn sea captain allied to Theon Greyjoy.
+In 2017 Cowell joined the cast of the HBO series Game of Thrones in season 7 as Harrag, an Ironborn sea captain allied to Theon Greyjoy.

+In 2024 it was announced that Cowell had begun filming for ABC drama Plum based on his novel of the same name.
+The series aired on 20 October 2024.

+On 27 March 2025, Cowell was named in the cast of Apple TV+ series The Dispatcher.

 Film

-Cowell's acting work in film include roles in the 2007 crime drama Noise, the World War 1 war film Beneath Hill 60 and the romantic comedy I Love You Too.
+Cowell's acting work in film include roles in the 2007 crime drama Noise, the World War 1 war film Beneath Hill 60, the romantic comedy I Love You Too. and a notable role in Avatar: The Way of Water as Captain Mick Scoresby.

 Other writing

 In 2010 Cowell published his first novel, How it Feels.

 Personal life

 Cowell dated Rose Byrne for six years until they parted ways amicably in early 2010.